 Museum Options and Art

 Depending on your preferences, your guide can lead you into one or two museums — options include the Viking Ship Museum, the Polar Ship Fram, or the National Gallery with Edvard Munch’s “The Scream”.
 Reviews highlight that the Viking Ship Museum is a favorite for many, giving a tangible feel for Norway’s seafaring past.
-If art is your thing, the National Gallery offers French Impressionists and stunning Norwegian landscapes, making it a well-rounded cultural experience.

 Scenic Stops and Cultural Highlights

 Along With indoor sights, the tour covers outdoor attractions like the Opera House, with its striking white marble façade and panoramic view from the roof.
-The Vigeland Sculpture Park is often an optional stop, and travelers rave about its unique sculptures and peaceful atmosphere.
+The Vigeland Sculpture Park is often an optional stop, and travelers love its unique sculptures and peaceful atmosphere.
 With approximately 40 minutes allocated here, you get enough time to stroll and take photos without feeling hurried.

 End at the City Hall or Vigeland Park